kkrvch/mib-std2-kombibridge/docs/INSTALL_FTP_TELNET.md

 # AAtoKombi install via FTP + Telnet

-Build the two artifacts from files pulled off the unit, then deploy them over FTP + Telnet only — no toolbox SD-card round-trip, no local JDK/clang (the build runs in Docker).
+Build the two artifacts from files pulled off the unit, then deploy them over FTP + Telnet only.

-**Prerequisites:** `curl`, Docker running, and a unit reachable on the network.
-Replace `{UNIT_IP}` throughout (e.g. `10.13.5.118`), pick up one from the network section in toolbox.
+**Prerequisites:** `curl`, Docker, and a unit reachable on the network.
+Replace `{UNIT_IP}` throughout (e.g. `10.11.12.118`), pick up one from the network section in toolbox.
 Telnet/FTP creds are `root` / `root`.

 > **Applies only to units reachable over the network:** either a unit with built-in Wi-Fi, or one